ramp-shapes/ramp-shapes/README.md

   */
 }

+// another application of defined shapes is to generate a CONSTRUCT query
-// generate CONSTRUCT query to fetch graph data for shapes const query = Ram.generateQuery({shapes, rootShape, prefixes});
+// to get necessary graph data for framing const query = Ram.generateQuery({shapes, rootShape, prefixes});
 const queryString = new SparqlJs.Generator().stringify(query);
 /* query is a CONSTRUCT query in SPARQL.js runtime format: